 Selskar Abbey

-In 1542, Selskar Abbey was forced to close before being handed over to Master of the Rolls in Ireland.
-After its closure, the site continued to be used as a Protestant place of worship.
+Authorities forced the abbey to close in 1542 before handing it over to the Master of the Rolls in Ireland.
+After its closure, the site continued to serve as a Protestant place of worship.

-It is worth noting that its conversion into a Protestant place of worship probably spared it from the same fate as some of the other churches in the area (St. Peter’s Church, for example).
-After Oliver Cromwell sacked the town in October, 1649, the walls of Wexford Castle were left lying in a bad state of repair.
-As a result, bricks and stones from several Catholic churches in the town were taken and used to repair it.
-Throughout the years, stones from these churches were also sold off as building materials.
-This “deconstruction” of medieval churches was aided in part by anti-Catholic legislation and a Wexford magistrate that was largely Protestant.
+After Oliver Cromwell sacked the town in October 1649, the walls of Wexford Castle were left in a poor state of repair.
+Bricks and stones from several Catholic churches were subsequently taken to repair them.
+Stones from these churches were also sold off as building materials.
+Anti-Catholic legislation and a Protestant Wexford magistrate aided this dismantling.

 Selskar Church and its surrounding graveyard.